chickoo47/VanillaJS-Schematic-Designer/README.md

 The application provides a complete creative suite for visual design and planning, uniquely integrating a task management system directly onto the design components.

-Live Demo: A live version of the editor can be found here: https://your-deployment-link-here.com

 Key Features
 The editor provides a robust set of features for a seamless design and planning experience.